RafatH0ssain/PrediHome/README.md

 #### 1. **Bar Chart**: Housing Price Index (HPI) by Province
    - A bar chart showing **HPI** values for each province in the selected year.
    - Helps users visually compare housing prices and identify affordable or expensive provinces for that year.
+   - The bars have **continuous color coding** that reflects the HPI values.

    ![Bar Chart: Housing Price Index](plot-examples/lowest_hpi_2027.png)

 #### 2. **Bar Chart**: Unemployment Rates by Province
    - A bar chart displaying the **unemployment rate** for each province in the selected year.
    - Helps users analyze the economic climate in different provinces and make informed decisions about employment opportunities.
+   - The bars have **continuous color coding** that reflects the unemployment rates.

    ![Bar Chart: Unemployment Rates](plot-examples/lowest_unemployment_rate_2027.png)